 Work with local, regional and national entities to support volunteer and business efforts to increase economic vitality of the region and quality of life issues.
 National Public Lands Day, working with Lake Champlain Basin program to sponsor events advertised in NY times to increase visitation to the area, and provide TAM maps free of charge to area businesses and the Chamber of Commerce.
 Middlebury Conservation Planning Initiative

 How Is MALT funded?

-We receive funding for our projects from private donations from individuals as well as businesses, membership, grants from organizations such as the Vermont Housing and Conservation Board and the Vermont Agency of Natural Resources, and our annual trail race/event, the TAM Trek.
+We receive funding from members, individual and business donations, grants from organizations such as the Vermont Housing and Conservation Board and the Vermont Agency of Natural Resources, and our annual trail race/event, the TAM Trek.